Vikas-Prince/Full-Stack-GitOps/README.md

-# Full Stack Application Deployment with GitOps and ArgoCD
+# Full Stack Application Deployment with Kustomize, GitOps and ArgoCD

 ## Overview